 Now tell Sts to listen to and read the five sentences at the same time.
-Play the audio once the whole way through.
+Play the audio once all the way through.

-'''

-2 14))

-See sentences in Student's Book on p.26
+2 14))) See sentences in Student Book on page 26

-'''

 Now play the audio again for Sts to listen and repeat.